Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 - Enter the password you gave it e.g `yourpassword` as seen in the above command

 ### On Pawsey Nimbus cloud
-Assuming you are running Docker on a remote server without a graphical user interface (GUI), you must ensure you connect to the host with port forwarding enabled if you wish to view the RStudio session on your local machine.
+Assuming you are running Docker on a remote server without a graphical user interface (GUI), you must ensure you connect to the host with port forwarding enabled in order to view the RStudio session on your local machine.

 For example to connect to a [Pawsey Nimbus](https://nimbus.pawsey.org.au/) machine add the additional `-L` flag in your `ssh` command to *forward port 8787*:
 ```bash